2024–25 Ligue 1 Mauritania

 The 2024–25 Super D1 season is the 45th season of the premier association football league in Mauritania.

 FC Nouadhibou was the defending champion, having decisively won their record-extending twelfth title after defeating runner-ups AS Douanes the previous season.
-They retained their title with a record-breaking 13th league championship, as Sudanese team Al-Hilal are ineligible for the title as guests.
+They retained their title with a record-breaking 13th league championship, as shared Sudanese team Al-Hilal are winner of the title as guests.

 Teams

 A total of 16 teams are taking part in the league, including the top 12 sides from the 2023–24 season, two promoted from the 2023–24 season of the Super D2 second division league, and two Sudanese clubs displaced by the Sudanese civil war.